 Another option from American Express is the American Express® Gold Card.
 The Gold card is more of a premium card and comes with a $250 annual fee.
 Unlike typical credit cards, the Card allows you to carry a balance for certain charges, but not all.

 Going back to American Express cards, the Hilton Honors American Express Surpass® Card is an option if you’re looking for travel rewards instead of cashback.
 The Surpass card gives 6x Hilton points at U.S. restaurants, at U.S. supermarkets, and at U.S. gas stations.
-It also comes with a welcome offer of 130,000 Hilton Honors Bonus Points after you spend $2,000 in purchases in the first 3 months (offer expires 8/25/2021), and a $0 intro Annual Fee for the first year, then $95 (offer expires 8/25/2021).
+It also comes with a welcome offer of 130,000 Hilton Honors Bonus Points after you spend $2,000 in purchases in the first 3 months, and a $95 Annual Fee.
 You’ll also get complimentary Hilton Gold status, which in my opinion is the most valuable mid-tier hotel status since it comes with free breakfast at most Hilton hotels.
+Terms apply.
 Rates and Fees.

 These responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.